moj-analytical-services/rpackage_training/README.md

 1. If you want a variable to be a factor variable add a line of code to make this happen e.g.raw$phase <- as.factor(raw$phase)
 2. If you want the .rda file to be amended when the input raw dataset is amended add an overwrite=TRUE to the use_data function e.g. devtools::use_data(raw, overwrite = TRUE)

 When you make changes to your package and want to see the effect of these, you can run the following code which reloads all the changes you have made to your code: devtools::load_all(".")

+Exercise 7: Make an .rda file of 'crimesdata2.csv' by following the above steps.